Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 Repeater synchronizes parallel requests to ensure that they all arrive in full at the same time.
 It uses different synchronization techniques depending on the HTTP version used:

-- When sending over HTTP/1, it uses last-byte synchronization.
+- When sending over `HTTP/1`, it uses last-byte synchronization.
 This is where multiple requests are sent over concurrent connections, but the last byte of each request in the group is withheld.
 After a short delay, these last bytes are sent down each connection simultaneously.
-- When sending over HTTP/2+, Repeater sends the group using a single packet attack.
+- When sending over `HTTP/2+`, Repeater sends the group using a single packet attack.
 This is where multiple requests are sent via a single TCP packet.

 When you select a tab containing a response to a parallel request, an indicator in the bottom-right corner displays the order in which that response was received within the group (for example, 1/3, 2/3).
 Also you cannot send macro requests in parallel.
 This is to prevent macros from interfering with request synchronization.

 To send a group of requests in parallel, the group must meet the following criteria:

 1. All requests in the group must use the same host, port, and transport layer protocols.
-2. HTTP/1 keep-alive must not be enabled for the project.
+2. `HTTP/1` keep-alive must not be enabled for the project.

 #### Turbo Intruder

 Turbo Intruder is Burp Suite's extension that requires some proficiency in Python, but is suited to more complex attacks, such as ones that require multiple retries, staggered request timing, or an extremely large number of requests.

-To use the single-packet attack in Turbo Intruder:
+For example, to use the single-packet attack in Turbo Intruder:

 1. Ensure that the target supports `HTTP/2`.
 The single-packet attack is incompatible with `HTTP/1`.